kunfoo/kunfoo.org/docs/schnipsel.md

 ## grep
 - `grep -v -f file1 file2`
     - find lines in file2 that are not in file1

+## iptables
+- `iptables -L | grep Chain`
+    - list all chains
+- `iptables -n -L INPUT`
+- `iptables -S INPUT`
+    - list all rules of the INPUT chain
+- `iptables -vnL FORWARD --line-numbers`
+    - list rules of the FORWARD chain with line numbers and packet counters
+- `iptables -D FORWARD 23`
+    - delete rule 23 in FORWARD chain
+- `iptables -Z INPUT 42`
+    - reset packet counter for rule 42 in INPUT chain
+- `iptables -F OUTPUT`
+    - delete all rules in the OUTPUT chain (flush)

 ## jq
 - `jq -r '.[].ip' foo.json`